nsrr/cfs-documentation/pages/manuals/rhinometry/12-10-ppt-complaints.md

 ### 12.10.2 Participant Slowly Leans Away from Administrator During the Trial

-* Hold back of neck or head
+* Hold back of neck or head.
 * Have other RA stand behind subject and put hands behind participant’s back or head to prevent them from drifting backward.

 <div class="center">